ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 1: Create a New Project

-Start by creating a new project in Dokploy to organize your n8n deployment.
+Click on the "Create Project" button, give your project a name (e.g., "n8n-production"), and click "Create" to organize your n8n deployment.

 ![Create Project](./assets/dokploy-creat-project-zenploy.png)

 ### Step 2: Create a New Service

-Add a new service to your project.
-This will be your n8n instance.
+Click on "Create Service" to add a new service to your project.
+Select "Template" from the list of options.

 ![Create Service](./assets/dokploy-creat-service-zenploy.png)

 ### Step 3: Select n8n Template

-Choose the n8n template from the available options to get started quickly.
+In the template list, select the "n8n with Postgres" template (the second option) to get started with a pre-configured setup including PostgreSQL database.

 ![Select n8n Template](./assets/dokploy-n8n-templatect-zenploy.png)

 ### Step 4: Configure Docker Compose

 Copy the contents of `n8n-standard-with-postgres/docker-compose.yml` from this repository and paste it into the Docker Compose configuration field.
+Click the "Save" button at the bottom to save your configuration.

 ![Deploy Docker Compose](./assets/dokploy-deploy-docker-compose-zenploy.png)